Filippo Berio: History

 The Filippo Berio brand is exported worldwide to over 65 countries and is the market leader in the United States and the United Kingdom.
 In Italy, SALOV's brand is "Sagra".

 Marketing

-The brand obtained particular notoriety in 2007 due to its highly successful television advertising campaign with Gioacchino Rossini's famous Largo al Factotum (Figaro's Aria from The Barber of Seville) being sung with the substituted words "Filippo Berio, Filippo Berio, Filippo Berio, Filippo Berio, Filippo Berio, Filippo Berio, Filippo Berio Olive Oil".
+The brand obtained particular notoriety due to its long-running television advertising campaign with Gioacchino Rossini's famous Largo al Factotum (Figaro's Aria from The Barber of Seville) being sung with the substituted words "Filippo Berio, Filippo Berio, Filippo Berio, Filippo Berio, Filippo Berio, Filippo Berio, Filippo Berio Olive Oil" in place of the repeated word "Figaro."